-As my husband and I made the transition to eating real, traditional foods, one of the things that I was really eager to try was some great cultured and fermented beverages.
-I have dealt with digestive issues since I was a child, and knew that it was really important to introduce more great probiotics into my diet, to help restore my gut.
-So being the eager student, I decided to start with milk kefir.
+As I made the transition to eating real, traditional foods, one of the things that I was really eager to try was some great cultured and fermented beverages.
+I have dealt with digestive issues since I was a child and knew that it was really important to introduce more great probiotics into my diet, to help restore my gut.
+So being an eager student, I decided to start with milk kefir.
 I ordered my grains, which had been made from raw milk, of course.

 A few days later, my grains arrived and so I dutifully prepared my first batch of milk kefir.
 After a few days of letting the grains do their work, I strained them out and decided to make myself a kefir smoothie.
 I used one of my favorite, smoothie recipes and sat down to fully enjoy my kefir experience.

 After taking my first sip I realized that I had a problem…..I didn’t like the milk kefir.
 Nope, not at all.
 So, I thought, maybe it’s just a little off because it’s the first batch.
 Maybe I let it sit out too long.
 I actually gave my dogs a little bit of that remaining batch of kefir (which they absolutely adored!) and made another.
-This batch I let culture for less time than the first.
+In this batch, I let it culture for less time than the first.
 The results?
 Same problem as before.
 I just didn’t like it!

 I actually began to feel guilty about not liking milk kefir.
 And I tried tons of different recipes…everything from different smoothies to salad dressings.
 I looked for any way possible to help me to like it.
-And after a couple of months of trying to find a way to incorporate milk kefir into my diet, forcing myself to drink a glass everyday, dreading having to drink it and feeling like a bad Weston A Price chapter leader for not liking milk kefir, I finally had a light bulb moment.
+And after a couple of months of trying to find a way to incorporate milk kefir into my diet, forcing myself to drink a glass every day, dreading having to drink it, and feeling like a bad foodie for not liking milk kefir, I finally had a light bulb moment.

 This moment actually happened after I purchased my first bottle of GT’s kombucha.
 It was love at first sip!!
 If you haven’t had kombucha, it is very hard to describe, but to my tastebuds it was heaven!